 The bed comes in three colors and only one size.
-The manufacturer recommends it for pets up to 25 lbs.
-The filling is polyfill.
-It’s soft enough but is not an orthopedic product, nor is it CertiPUR-US certified.
-While it appears warm inside of it, we’d use it for a regular bed than anything else.
+The manufacturer recommends it for pets up to 25 pounds.
+The filling is polyfill, and although it’s soft enough, it’s not an orthopedic product nor CertiPUR-US certified.
 On the positive side, it is affordably priced for an extra bed to have at home or for travel.

 8. Best Friends by Sheri Orthopedic Bolster Cat Bed

-The Best Friends by Sheri Orthopedic Bolster Cat Bed looks like the cat’s meow, with its cozy interior that is sure to keep your pet cozy.
-The padding is thick at 3 inches.
-The back is taller than the sides for better heat retention.
-The material has a lot of loft to it for trapping air and making it even warmer.
+The Best Friends by Sheri Orthopedic Bolster Cat Bed has a cozy interior that is sure to keep your pet comfortable.
+The padding is thick at 3 inches, and the back is taller than the sides for better heat retention.
+The material has a lot of loft for trapping air and making it even warmer.
 Unfortunately, it doesn’t provide the support we’d expect in an orthopedic product.

 On a positive note, the bed is easy to clean.
 You can throw it in the washer and pop it in the dryer on the delicate cycle to finish.
 It’s also value-priced.
 While it keeps its shape all right, the sides flop over with any pressure.
 Its value rests with the warmth it provides and not the support.
 It comes in seven colors and two sizes.

 9. PetFusion Ultimate Orthopedic Cat Bed